twpride/tangram/readMe.md

 Instead of generating the problem manually, examples of tangram problems found online were leveraged.
 The 179 puzzles in this game was taken from a [puzzle booklet](https://web.archive.org/web/20200203050759/https://www.cs.brandeis.edu/~storer/JimPuzzles/ZPAGES/zzzRichter08-AnchorPuzzle.html) first published in 1890 by the Richter Company of Germany in 1890.
 The problems were extracted from scanned images of the puzzle booklet with a python script using OpenCv's `findContours()`.

 ## Game Controls
-- Piece translation
+- tile translation
   - Mouse: Left click and drag
   - Touch: Tap and drag
-- Piece rotation
+- tile rotation
   - Mouse: Right click and drag
-  - Two-finger touch: With 1 finger touching the piece, drag with second finger
+  - Two-finger touch: With 1 finger touching the tile, drag with second finger
-  - One-finger touch: Double tap piece.
+  - One-finger touch: Double tap tile.
 Drag on second tap
-- Lifting a piece up (so it can move through other pieces)
+- Lifting a tile up (so it can move through other tiles)
   - Mouse: double click
   - With touch: long press
 - Flipping the parallelogram